Mamba YOLO: A Simple Baseline for Object Detection with State Space Model: Related Work

-Recently, State Space Models are the hotspot of recent research.
-Based on the study of SSM \cite{gu2022efficiently,gu2021combining,smith2023simplified}, Mamba\cite{mamba} shows linear complexity in input size, and solves the computational efficiency problem of Transformer on long sequences of modeling state space.
-In the field of generalized visual backbone, Vision Mamba \cite{vim} proposed a pure visual backbone model based on SSM, marking the first time that Mamba has been introduced into the field of vision.
+Based on the study of SSM \cite{gu2022efficiently,gu2021combining,smith2023simplified}, Mamba \cite{mamba} shows linear complexity in input size, and solves the computational efficiency problem of Transformer on long sequences of modeling state space.
+In the field of generalized visual backbone, Vision Mamba \cite{vim} proposed a pure visual backbone model based on selective SSM, marking the first time that Mamba has been introduced into the field of vision.
 VMamba \cite{vmamba} introduced the Cross-Scan module to enable the model to 2D image Selective scanning enhances visual processing and demonstrates superiority on image classification tasks.
 LocalMamba \cite{localmamba} focuses on window scanning strategies for visuospatial models, optimizes visual information to capture local dependencies, and introduces dynamic scanning methods to search for optimal choices for different layers.
-MambaOut\cite{mambaout} explores the necessity of Mamba architecture in vision tasks, it states that SSM is not necessary for image classification tasks, but its value for detection and segmentation tasks that follow long sequence characteristics is worth exploring further.In downstream vision tasks, Mamba has also been widely used in research on medical image segmentation\cite{vmunet,lwmamba,lightvmunet} and remote sensing image segmentation\cite{samba,rs3mamba}.
-Inspired by the remarkable results achieved by VMamba \cite{vmamba}in the field of visual tasks,this paper presents for the first time mamba YOLO, a new SSMs model that aims to take into account the global sensory field while demonstrating its potential in object detection tasks.
+Inspired by the remarkable results achieved by VMamba in the field of visual tasks, this paper presents for the first time Mamba YOLO, a new SSM model that, unlike traditional SSM-based visual backbones, does not require pre-training on large-scale datasets (e.g. ImageNet \cite{ImageNet}, Object365 \cite{Objects365} ), it aims to take into account the global sensory field while demonstrating its potential in object detection.